UNDP-Accelerator-Labs/timbuktoo-hub-solutions/README.md

 # About
 This project computes a description of the entries in a dataset of grassroots innovations mapped on the African continent.
 The description consists of a 10-dimensional vector of scores from 0 to 4 and a text comment.
-The descriptions are then visualized as a radar diagram.
+The descriptions are then visualized as a radar diagram here: https://undp-accelerator-labs.github.io/timbuktoo-hub-solutions/visualization/